 Like most toddlers, Alex is full of questions.
 “Where’s the moon, Meema?
 Where’s the sun, Meema?”
-I assure him the sun and moon are there even when clouds hide them.
+I assure him the sun and moon are there even when the clouds hide them.

 The good.